timescale/docs/timescaledb/how-to-guides/hyperfunctions/time-weighted-averages.md

 over which it occurred based on the points around it, producing much more accurate results.

-Timescale Toolkit' time weighted average is implemented as an aggregate that weights each value using last observation carried forward (LOCF), or linear interpolation.
+Timescale Toolkit's time weighted average is implemented as an aggregate that weights each value using last observation carried forward (LOCF), or linear interpolation.
 The aggregate is not parallelizable, but it is supported with [continuous aggregation][caggs].
 See the Toolkit documentation for more